 - Goal-oriented skills training is achieved by following expert-derived performance goals on the chosen tasks.
 Within each curriculum, we bring forth the specific goals established by the authoring institution.
 Repetitive practice is essential for performance improvement.

-The curricula series is provided via MentorLearn, at no cost, to both online and offline customers, however using MentorLearn Online provides the advantage of allowing learners toaccess the didactic materials offsite:
+The curricula series is provided via MentorLearn, at no cost, to both Cloud and offline customers, however using MentorLearn Cloud provides the advantage of allowing learners toaccess the didactic materials offsite:

 - Using duty hours more efficiently.